Atlas Assistance Dogs

 Changing Perceptions, Promoting Inclusion: We educate the public about the vital role of service dogs and advocate for more inclusive communities through outreach, collaboration, and awareness campaigns.

-Indi's StoryIndi and her service dog, Otto
+Tina's StoryTina and her service dog, Chino

 You Make This Life-Changing Work Possible—Give Today!